 July-August (6 weeks)

-Please read this Teacher's Introduction to the WISEST Summer Research Program for more information.
+Please read this Teacher_Information_Letter-2017 for more information.

 Please Note: WISEST does not participate in the “Off-Campus Education Program”.

 As a special thank you for referring students to the Summer Research Program, teachers are invited to spend a day on campus.
 The day includes great food, lectures and activities tailored to high school math, science and technology teachers, and a chance to learn more about the WISEST Student Research experience.
+If you would like to be included on the invite list for 2017, please send your contact details to email@example.com with the subject line 'Teacher Appreciation Day 2017'.

 Why should I encourage my students to attend WISEST Programs?